 Binance finally announced the addition of XRP trading pairs yesterday and it is strongly rumoured that Binance will be a key player in the xRapid ecosystem once they have their fiat gateways in place.
 It can also be argued the relationship they have with key members of the Ripple team and with the precise timing of their announcement – coinciding with Ethereum almost taking back second spot by market cap – is a signal that Binance have laid down their own marker for the future of the crypto landscape.

 Binance are a street smart and pro-active exchange and their place at the head of the pack is well deserved and down to hard work, careful planning and unsurpassed strategy.
 This is a company that is not going to let a few bad actors destroy the entire crypto space in the short term and in adding XRP trading pairs they are putting in place a safety net for the short and long term health of the ecosystem.
+Whether Binance is 100% innocent remains to be seen though with accusations of wash trading ripe at the moment.

 The Ripple team on the other hand have been working tirelessly with regulators around the globe, aiming to protect investors of all legitimate crypto projects as well as their own native currency XRP.
 And more and more crypto exchanges are seeing the speed, low cost, low carbon footprint and the scaleability of XRP as the ideal crypto to use as their base pairing and a couple of exchanges immediately followed in Binances footsteps in making their own announcements of XRP as base currency.

 It is no coincidence also that TRX was chosen as one of the first XRP pairs on Binance.
 The Tron team follow the same business model as Ripple, working with the regulators as well as investing heavily in building out their platform, growing an impressive team and working hard to make a quality working product and growing high profile partnerships not to mention their charitable philosophy.
+(Update: we are not 100% sure about the ethics of Justin Sun and the Tron Foundation anymore and are currently delving much deeper into them and will release a new article or two in due course).

 What does 2019 have in store for us then?